Rockfish Toolkit

 # Telemetry

-- /usr/lib/suricata/plugins/rockfish-transport-perf.so
+- /usr/lib/suricata/plugins/rockfish-transport-signals.so

 - /usr/lib/suricata/plugins/rockfish-payload-entropy.so